circuscode/mathilda/readme.txt

 = Which Tweets are displayed in the blog? =

-Mathilda focuses on the core functionality of Twitter meaning only Text-Tweets, Images, Hashtags, Mentions and Links are displayed.
+Mathilda focuses on the core functionality of Twitter meaning only Text-Tweets, Images, Galleries, Hashtags, Mentions and Links are displayed.
 Surveys, Threads, Stories, Videos and GEO-Locations are not supported.

 = Why does Mathilda not support Retweets? =